DiamondDigger/naglec13/README.md

 - ⚡ Fun fact: ...
 -->

  I'm Alex.
-I am a self-taught developer with a Java fundamentals certificate.
-Open to new opportunities and now :
+I am devepoler and open to new opportunities and now :

 - 🔭 I’m currently working on gaining experience in frontend (Javascript, React)